mcarvin8/ava-sf-devops/README.md

    - Destructive deployments are run before constructive deployments by default.
    - If destructive changes need to be deployed after constructive ones, cancel the `destroy` stage, allow `deploy` to complete, then re-run `destroy`.
    - **Downside**: Since GitLab has no built in rules to only run CI/CD jobs when files are deleted, this job will run in all pipelines.
-2. Web-based pipeline using package list format
+2. Web-based pipeline using [sf-package-list](https://github.com/mcarvin8/sf-package-list) format
    - Create web pipeline with "$PACKAGE" variable containing metadata to destroy in list format.
 Select applicable org branch.
    - Each org has its own destroy-web job.
    - Allows isolated, controlled destructions versus method 1.